ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Java-App-Practice/README.md

   - Make sure the Ingress-controller Pod is Up, Running, and Ready : `kubectl wait --for=condition=ready pod --selector=app.kubernetes.io/component=controller --timeout=120s` .
 The Output is "pod/ingress-controller-ingress-nginx-controller-577754b989-fk8mh condition met" .
 That mean it is ready

     - I am still don't know what happen to the Error .
-But I destroy the whole Cluster and create it again .
-Now I can create Ingress
+But I destroy the whole Cluster and rent more CPU and deploy it again .
+Now I can create Ingress .